lucarautti/fip-document-version/README.md

 This Alfresco platform extension is an implementation of different parts, adapted to a specific use case.
 Retrieve the latest and current version of a document and print it in the document’s content via a placeholder.
+It also transform the docx to pdf, maintaining the original docx content unmodified.
+Tested with **Alfresco Community Edition 5.2 **

 ## Alfresco Platform Extension
 Starting from  [Alfresco Developer Guide](https://docs.alfresco.com/5.2/concepts/dev-for-developers.html) the logic core is a **custom action**, that you can recall where you want.